matiz22/LicensePlates/README.md

 The license plate detector model achieves high accuracy in detecting license plates across different lighting conditions and angles.

 ### OCR Processing
-Once license plates are detected, we use PaddleOCR to recognize the text on the license plates.
-This powerful OCR engine works well with the specific characteristics of license plate text.
+Once license plates are detected, we use fast-alpr to recognize the text on the license plates.
+This efficient OCR engine is specifically designed for license plate text recognition and offers high performance and accuracy.
+It combines license plate detection and OCR in a single pipeline.

+fast-alpr uses ONNX-optimized models for both detection and character recognition, making it highly efficient for license plate reading tasks.

 ## Performance Metrics